dotmaster/Touchable-jQuery-Plugin/Readme.md

 [blog article]:http://grenzgenial.com/post/2429779568/longtap-is-the-new-hover

 ##Testing##
-right now I have tested Touchable on the following devices and browsers Chrome, Firefox, Safari, iPad Simulator, iPad, iPhone.
+right now I have tested Touchable on the following devices and browsers Chrome, Firefox, Safari, iPad Simulator, iPad, iPhone, Internet Explorer 7/8.
 But it should work quite everywhere.
 If you have any bug notes drop me a line.

 ##Demo##
 I have setup a demo site for Hoverable on the [github page][]